PepScribe

 In preclinical studies, BPC-157 has been administered subcutaneously (under the skin), intraperitoneally (into the abdominal cavity — a route used in rodent research, not in humans), and orally.
 Subcutaneous injection near the site of interest and oral gavage are the two most commonly described routes in the published literature.

-Can you legally get injectable BPC-157 in the United States?
+What is the status of injectable BPC-157 in the United States?

 Is oral BPC-157 the same as injectable?